nashwaan/xml-js/README.md

   --no-comment         Comments of elements will be ignored.
   --trim               Any whitespaces surrounding texts will be trimmed.
   --compact            JSON is in compact form.
-  --sanitize           Special xml characters will be replaced with entity codes.
   --native-type        Numbers and boolean will be converted (coerced) to native type instead of text.
   --always-array       Every element will always be an array type (applicable if --compact is set).
   --always-children    Every element will always contain sub-elements (applicable if --compact is not set).